thendo991/CleanCity/docs/functional-requirements.md

 ---

 This FRS document provides the foundation for creating comprehensive test cases and ensuring the CleanCity application meets all functional requirements.
 Testers should use this document to understand the expected behavior and create test scenarios that validate each requirement.

+Students may use either Jira or GitHub Kanban (which is free and integrated with GitHub) for these requirements.